 - Travel Insurance for South Africa: I don’t ever suggest traveling without travel insurance–anything can happen, and this is definitely a case of better safe than sorry.
 I use and recommend World Nomads for trips to South Africa.

-- Best luggage for African safari: Try to restrict your luggage to one item only, if for no other reason than more than one item makes travel that much harder.
+- Best luggage for an African safari: Try to restrict your luggage to one item only, if for no other reason than more than one item makes travel that much harder.
 And, yes, a handbag qualifies as a second item!
-At the moment, I’m using this Delsey Hardcase, its made from durable 100% virgin polycarbonate and faux leather accents.
+At the moment, I’m using this American Tourister Hardcase, its made from durable 100% virgin polycarbonate and faux leather accents.

 In air essentials for your trip to South Africa